 - Salt to season

-- Make masala sauce and finish: In a medium-size saucepan, heat sauce, chicken broth, garam masala, ginger, coriander and heavy cream on medium heat.
-Stir to combine and cook until thoroughly heated.
-Stir in paneer and cook for a minute or two more.
+- Make masala sauce and finish: In a large saucepan, combine sauce, chicken broth, garam masala, ginger, coriander and heavy cream on medium heat.
+Stir to combine.
+Stir in paneer and cook for a minute or two more, until thoroughly heated.